C-Sinclair/blog.irrelevant.ninja/README.md

 ### Ideas

-Build a ninja fighting in svg, or maybe 4 static positions which are looped through
+- [ ] Build a ninja fighting in svg, or maybe 4 static positions which are looped through
+- [ ] Scan my signature and add it to the footer